kiranvodrahalli/kiranvodrahalli.github.io/notes/index.md

 ### <a href="http://holdenlee.github.io/blog/" title="holden"> Holden Lee's blog </a>

-I collaborate with Holden on a few sets of notes, and he has a lot more interesting material about math and machine learning on his website.
+I collaborate with Holden on some notes, and he has a lot more interesting material about math and machine learning on his website.

 ### <a href="http://www.stat.berkeley.edu/~blfang/" title="billy"> Billy Fang's website </a>